nikola-zivkovic-devtech/onboardingVanilla/README.md

 - Restart Apache.

 2. App is ran by opening 'vanilla.local' from web browser.
+Supported routes should be shown.